reimagined/resolve/examples/hello-world/README.md

-Here must be hello world tutorial - project structure, mandatory files/dirs, etc Rest of this file must be transformed into Getting started in docs

 # **🚀 ReSolve App**
 This project is an application created with [Create ReSolve App](../../../create-resolve-app).
 This package creates an empty single page application by default or a typical Todo List application if you use the `--sample` option.
 This application is built on the CQRS and Event Sourcing principles using React+Redux on the client.